miguel7penteado/arquitetura_computadores/arm/desmistificando_likedição_firmware.md

 The `.data` section contains static variables which have an initial value at boot.
 You will remember from our previous article that since RAM isn’t persisted while power is off, those sections need to be loaded from flash.
 At boot, the `Reset_Handler` copies the data from flash to RAM before the `main` function is called.

-To make this possible, every section in our linker script has two addresses, its _load_ address (LMA) and its _virtual_ address (VMA).
+To make this possible, every section in our **script de ligação** has two addresses, its _load_ address (LMA) and its _virtual_ address (VMA).
 In a firmware context, the LMA is where your JTAG loader needs to place the section and the VMA is where the section is found during execution.

 You can think of the LMA as the address “at rest” and the VMA the address during execution i.e. when the device is on and the program is running.